16 Best Lakes in Wisconsin

 While many lakes in Wisconsin are known for their beaches, boating, and kayaking opportunities, Wazee Lake is probably best known for scuba diving.
 The man-made northern Wisconsin lake is close to Black River Falls and the small town of Brockway.

-Wazee Lake is not only deep, it is clear, so scuba enthusiasts and those working for certification can enjoy diving to explore some of the mining remnants below the water.
+Wazee Lake is not only deep but it is also clear, so scuba enthusiasts and those working for certification can enjoy diving to explore some of the mining remnants below the water.
 There is a beach and a boat ramp at the lake for those who want to swim and enjoy other water activities.

 13. Rock Lake